Certification in Biblical Counseling

 For more details about the topics covered in the training seminars see below:

-Spring 2017 Training Seminar Schedule
+Fall 2017 Training Seminar Schedule

-Advanced Training: January 13-14
+Advanced Training: 1/26-27

 - Counseling Support.
 Access to faculty and doctoral students for assistance with difficult counseling cases.

-After achieving our Certification in Biblical Counseling, opportunities for advanced training and certification are provided.
+- After achieving our Certification in Biblical Counseling, opportunities for advanced training and certification are provided.
 For more information click here.